 Unfortunately, the machine doesn’t come with assembly instructions.
 This means you may find it hard to assemble, particularly if you’re new to tennis ball machines.
 If you are struggling, you can get around this by watching a tutorial online.

 The Lobster Elite 1 is made from hard-wearing plastic.
 This keeps the launcher lightweight without compromising its durability.
 The machine also comes with 2 years’ warranty against manufacturing defects; this allows you to get any defects replaced free-of-charge, providing that it wasn’t your fault.

 Overall, the Lobster Elite 1 is a beginner-friendly tennis ball launcher with a plethora of great features.
 Despite the low price tag, the machine has similar features to the more advanced machines which allow you to enjoy more for less.

-The Lobster Elite 1 is best suited to beginner and intermediate level players.
+The Lobster Elite 1 is best suited to beginner and intermediate level players to improve their tennis game.
 However, some of the features are suitable for more advanced players who are looking to practice basic skills.

 The Lobster Elite 1 is one of the most durable battery-operated machines on the market.
 Despite being labeled as an entry-level ball machine, it’s also suitable for intermediate players looking to take their skills to the next level.
-If you want to improve your game without breaking the bank, the Lobster Elite 1 is a great option.
+Hopefully this Lobster Elite 1 review will help you make a decision, if you want to improve your game without breaking the bank, the Lobster Elite 1 is a great option.